 How to Get Australian Citizenship: Summary

 Getting Australian citizenship may seem like a mind-numbing, long, and expensive process.
 That may be, but it’s a lot simpler than other options out there.
-The naturalization period is also half the time of some countries.
+And the naturalization period is also half the time of some countries.
 Plus, Americans and Canadians won’t have to learn a new language or take a language test.

 True, you will have to spend a significant amount of time wrangling bureaucrats, but much of the process is automated and can be completed from the comfort of your couch.
 The few times when you will need to meet with an immigration official, you will do so by appointment.
 I know it sounds crazy, but not all immigration offices in the world offer appointments.
-When I renew my residence permit each year, I have to arrive at an immigration office before 7 am and wait in line for about five hours before meeting with an official.

 To summarize, the process for Australian citizenship is as follows: